sidequery/yardstick/LIMITATIONS.md

 FROM t;
 ```

-### 3. COUNT(DISTINCT) AT Modifier Restrictions
+### 3. COUNT(DISTINCT) Recompute

 COUNT(DISTINCT) is non-decomposable: you cannot re-aggregate distinct counts from subsets without double-counting.
-Yardstick handles this by evaluating COUNT(DISTINCT) via correlated subqueries at query time.
+Yardstick recomputes distinct counts from the view's base relation at query time (the view's FROM/WHERE, including any CTEs).
+This is correct but can be more expensive than decomposable measures.

-**Works:**
+**Works (recomputed):**
 ```sql
 -- Basic COUNT(DISTINCT) measure
 CREATE VIEW orders_v AS